Knock their socks off with an awesome UXD presentation!

 The victors regrouped at the end of the day for a retrospective pit party in the office.
 Mike had some observations on the occurrences of the day; so that they could get better at this.

-State clearly the purpose of the task and what the presenters aim to achieve in the stipulated time that has been allotted to them.
+State the purpose of the task and what the presenters aim to achieve in the stipulated time that has been allotted to them.
 The current business and user pain points should be highlighted.
 Call to attention the problems with the existing UIs.
 It sets the right context for the presentation.

 References & Prototypes